Dean Richards backs Rob Baxter for England job when Eddie Jones leaves

 "I am blunt, I am very straight forward and sometimes that bluntness and straight-forwardness doesn't always give you the right outcome."

-Under Richards' guidance Newcastle are enjoying their best start to a season since they won the title two decades ago, sitting second only to Northampton on points difference and two points clear of Exeter, where they travel to on Saturday.
+Under Richards' guidance, Newcastle are enjoying their best start to a season since they won the title two decades ago, sitting second only to Northampton on points difference and two points clear of Exeter, where they travel on Saturday.

 Richards believes Baxter's Exeter - who have risen from the Devon leagues to become the champions of England over the past 30 years on a relatively modest budget - are a good model for the Falcons.